 Every quarter following the release of Kimco's earnings results, senior management convenes a town hall teleconference.
-On this call, employees hear a firsthand explanation of financial results and updates on strategy.
-Employees are able to submit questions and receive live responses from our management team.
+On this call, employees hear a direct explanation of financial results and updates on strategic matters.
+Employees are invited to submit questions, and receive live responses from members of the management team.

-Management conducts a comprehensive survey of employees every two years.
-In the most recent survey 86% of employees responded, with the overall satisfaction level measured at 90%.
-Management responds to feedback received through the survey, briefing regional and departmental leaders on thematic results, and formulating new initiatives to address any perceived gaps.
+Management conducts a comprehensive survey of employees every 2 years.
+In the most recent survey 75% of employees responded, with the overall satisfaction level measured at 90%.
+Management is responding to feedback received through the survey, briefing regional and departmental leaders on thematic results as well as formulating new initiatives to address perceived gaps.